BenjaminGutman/CMD/README.md

 # CMD
 After the algorithm proposed in ...

-for tamplate on syntetic data, use 'run.m' file
+for tamplate on synthetic data, use 'run.m' file